The main reason a press release (PR) is produced is strictly for newsworthy dissemination.

 - Call them back after sending in your press kit to make sure they received it - This is different from calling them when you send your PR because the editor has already bit into your hook.

 Lastly, add in “###” directly below the last line of your PR.
 It is to show that it’s the end of your PR.
-I know that there’s a lot of take in but I’m sure when you get into the flow of things, PR writing will only get easier.
+I know that there’s a lot to take in but I’m sure when you get into the flow of things, PR writing will only get easier.